AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module15/ex3.md

 * Pipeline File
 * Evaluator File

-Additionally, at the end of the Scoring Run, the output with recommendations is stored in Adobe Experience Platform, in the **Platform Demo - ML Predictions**-Dataset.
+Additionally, at the end of the Scoring Run, the output with recommendations is stored in Adobe Experience Platform, in the **AEP Demo - ML Predictions**-Dataset.

 You can verify this [here](https://platform.adobe.com/dataset).